connectrpc/connect-es/README.md

 ```

 Connect also generates SDKs for services.
-Instead of making raw HTTP requests, we just create a client, point it to our server's URL, and call RPCs:
+Just create a client with your server's URL and call RPCs:

 ```ts
 import { createClient } from "@connectrpc/connect";